SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WARequest.class/README.md

 	remoteAddress:	<String>

 url
-	- The request path without the query string.
-For example if the client requested 'http://www.google.com/search?q=seaside' then the contents of url would be '/search'.
+	- The request url.
+For example if the client requested 'http://www.google.com/search?q=seaside' then the contents of url would be '/search?q=seaside'.
+This url is fully decoded.
+Use the #host method to get the host name.

 headers
 	- The header of the HTTP request.
 This is a Dictionary mapping lowercase strings to other strings.